VR One Touch

 What does this mean?
 Examples:

-if you change drawbars of your ‘ROCK’ organ, then switch to MODE PIANO or SYNTH, then back to MODE ORGAN, the latest drawbar setting is retained
+- you change drawbars of your ROCK organ, then switch to MODE PIANO or SYNTH, then back to MODE ORGAN: organ will be at your latest drawbar setting

-if you select e.g. a piano ‘Honky Tonk’, then switch to MODE ORGAN, then back to MODE PIANO, the piano patch will be again ‘Honky Tonk’ (idem with a SYNTH sound)
+- you select a piano, e.g. ‘Honky Tonk’, then switch to MODE ORGAN, then back to MODE PIANO: the piano patch will be ‘Honky Tonk’ (idem for synth sounds)

-if you have a ‘tuned sound’ (e.g. a synth lead with modified EFX, octave shift, envelope/filter, etc) you CANNOT use a mode button as it would reset these parameters back to ‘VR factory defaults’ of this patch (in this case see chapter III)
+- if you tuned a sound (e.g. synth lead with modified EFX, envelope/filter, etc) using a MODE button would reset these parameters to ‘factory default’: for this use case see chapter II Example 2 ff

 (II) Using the MODE buttons with VR registrations

-As explained, the MODE buttons retain some of the actual VR setting – those you actively change on VR interface – but also those that had been ‘predefined’ in a VR registration.
+As explained, the MODE buttons retain some of the current VR setting – and it does not matter whether these settings haven been set on VR panel or by loading a VR registration.

-- witch to PIANO and select a piano/EP/Clav/Others patch (don’t do any ‘adjustments’)
+- switch to MODE PIANO and select a piano/EP/Clav/Others patch (do not customise the sound)

-- switch to SYNTH and select a SYNTH patch (don’t do any ‘adjustments’)
+- switch to MODE SYNTH and select a SYNTH patch (do not customise the sound)

 – set your ‘base drawbar setting’

-Now when you recall the registration for a song, you can use the MODE buttons to toggle between:
+Now when you load the registration it ‘preloads’ VR with its piano/EP patch, synth patch and ‘organ tuning’ – and you can use the MODE buttons to toggle between:

-MODE ORGAN button will retain your latest drawbar settings – example:
+Reminder: MODE ORGAN button will retain your ‘active’ drawbar settings – example:

-during playing you changed to ‘all stops out’, then switch to MODE PIANO, then switch back to MODE ORGAN, then it’s again the previous ‘all stops out’
+during playing you’ve pulled ‘all stops out’, then switch to MODE PIANO, then switch back to MODE ORGAN, then it’s again ‘all stops out’

-To return to the ‘base drawbar setting’ of the registration, press the registration button
+To return to the ‘original’ drawbar setting of the registration, press the registration button

-- switch to MODE PIANO and select a PIANO patch (don’t do any ‘adjustments’)
+- switch to MODE PIANO and select a piano or EP patch (do not customise the sound)

 - save to registration

-&rArr: MODE PIANO button switches VR to the ‘preselected’ piano patch (with factory defaults for EFX, envelope, filter, etc)
+⇒ MODE PIANO button switches VR to the ‘preselected’ piano/EP patch (with factory defaults)

-&rArr: VR Registration button switches VR to the synth-layer/split
+⇒ VR Registration button switches VR to the customised synth-lead

 (III) Using the MODE buttons with VR registrations and V-COMBO EDITOR

-Registrations like the upper can also be ‘prepared’ with the EDITOR – with even more freedom for selecting sounds:
+Registrations ‘for MODE buttons’ can also be prepared with the EDITOR – with much more freedom for selecting/combining sounds.

 Example 1: use the MODE button to toggle between 2 synth sounds